skwasjer/Rebus.Correlate/README.md

     await _bus.Publish(new DoWorkCalledEvent());

-    // Perform work in new correlation context. await _correlationManager.CorrelateAsync(async () =>
+    // Perform work in new correlation context. await _asyncCorrelationManager.CorrelateAsync(async () =>
       {
-        // This event will be published with the Correlation ID from
+        // This command will be sent with the Correlation ID from
         // the ambient correlation context.
-        await _bus.Publish(new WorkStartedEvent());
+        await _bus.Send(new DoSomethingCommandElse());

         // Do other work in ambient correlation context,
         // like call other microservice (using Correlate support)
         // ...

-        // This message will be published with the same Correlation ID. await _bus.Publish(new WorkFinishedEvent());
+        // This event will be published with the same Correlation ID. await _bus.Publish(new WorkFinishedEvent());
       });
   }